Electrolux slump weighs on weaker European stock markets

 GREECE UNCERTAINTY

-The pan-European FTSEurofirst 300 index .FTEU3 fell 0.1 percent while the euro zone's blue-chip Euro STOXX 50 index .STOXX50E declined 0.6 percent.
+The pan-European FTSEurofirst 300 index fell 0.1 percent while the euro zone's blue-chip Euro STOXX 50 index declined 0.6 percent.

 Traders said uncertainty over Greece meant many investors were unwilling to buy.
 Greece defaulted on a loan to the International Monetary Fund this week and faces a referendum on Sunday that may decide its future in the euro zone.

-The euro's move weighed on European car stocks .SXAP, which fell 1.1 percent, since a weak euro typically helps European automakers export more of their goods overseas.
+The euro's move weighed on European car stocks, which fell 1.1 percent, since a weak euro typically helps European automakers export more of their goods overseas.

 Some analysts said the longer-term outlook for European equities remained positive, given the backdrop of economic stimulus measures from the European Central Bank (ECB).